-The Doctor of Pharmacy or Pharm.D. degree is the highest level of applied professional education offered in pharmacy.
+The Doctor of Pharmacy degree is the highest level of applied professional education offered in pharmacy.
 It is designed to assure development of clinical skills and judgment with the acquisition of the confidence necessary to assess therapeutic problems and to be an active participant in those decision-making processes relating to pharmaceutical care.
-As such, it provides the necessary broadened bio-medical/pharmaceutical didactic and experiential training to enable the practitioner of pharmacy to deliver optimal outcomes-oriented pharmacy care to the patient.
+The program is designed to provide a broad spectrum of study in the administrative, biological, clinical, pharmaceutical, and social sciences to prepare the graduate for careers in academic, ambulatory, industrial and institutional settings.